Pan (god): Panic

 Disturbed in his secluded afternoon naps, Pan's angry shout inspired panic (panikon deima) in lonely places.
 Following the Titans' assault on Olympus, Pan claimed credit for the victory of the gods because he had frightened the attackers.
 In the Battle of Marathon (490 BC), it is said that Pan favored the Athenians and so inspired panic in the hearts of their enemies, the Persians.

 Music

 In two late Roman sources, Hyginus and Ovid, Pan is substituted for the satyr Marsyas in the theme of a musical competition (agon), and the punishment by flaying is omitted.

 Pan once had the audacity to compare his music with that of Apollo, and to challenge Apollo, the god of the lyre, to a trial of skill.
-Tmolus, the mountain-god, was chosen to umpire.
+Tmolus, the mountain-god, was chosen to judge.
 Pan blew on his pipes and gave great satisfaction with his rustic melody to himself and to his faithful follower, Midas, who happened to be present.
 Then Apollo struck the strings of his lyre.
 Tmolus at once awarded the victory to Apollo, and all but Midas agreed with the judgment.
 Midas dissented and questioned the justice of the award.
 Apollo would not suffer such a depraved pair of ears any longer and turned Midas' ears into those of a donkey.

-All of the Pans

-Pan could be multiplied into a swarm of Pans, and even be given individual names, as in Nonnus' Dionysiaca, where the god Pan had twelve sons that helped Dionysus in his war against the Indians.
-Their names were Kelaineus, Argennon, Aigikoros, Eugeneios, Omester, Daphoenus, Phobos, Philamnos, Xanthos, Glaukos, Argos, and Phorbas.

-Two other Pans were Agreus and Nomios.
-Both were the sons of Hermes, Agreus' mother being the nymph Sose, a prophetess: he inherited his mother's gift of prophecy, and was also a skilled hunter.
-Nomios' mother was Penelope (not the same as the wife of Odysseus).
-He was an excellent shepherd, seducer of nymphs, and musician upon the shepherd's pipes.
-Most of the mythological stories about Pan are actually about Nomios, not the god Pan.
-Although, Agreus and Nomios could have been two different aspects of the prime Pan, reflecting his dual nature as both a wise prophet and a lustful beast.

-Aegipan, literally "goat-Pan," was a Pan who was fully goatlike, rather than half-goat and half-man.
-When the Olympians fled from the monstrous giant Typhoeus and hid themselves in animal form, Aegipan assumed the form of a fish-tailed goat.
-Later he came to the aid of Zeus in his battle with Typhoeus, by stealing back Zeus' stolen sinews.
-As a reward the king of the gods placed him amongst the stars as the Constellation Capricorn.
-The mother of Aegipan, Aix (the goat), was perhaps associated with the constellation Capra.